Invulu/organic-widgets/README.txt

 Organic Builder Widgets is a simple WordPress page builder plugin that provides a collection of 12 custom widgets to be used within the customizer.
 The widgets are displayed as full-width content sections on any page.
 It transforms the native WordPress customizer into a free and easy page building solution.
 Unlike other page builders, our solution uses the familiar interface of the customizer and native functionality of widgets.
 Therefore, it’s a fast, intuitive, easy and secure.
 There are no shortcodes, no excessive options, no confusing interfaces, and no vendor lock-in.
 Additionally, the plugin is designed to work with virtually any theme!
 It's easy WordPress page building, as it was meant to be.

 Display and arrange the custom widgets as content sections on any page — such as featured content slideshows, testimonials, team members, portfolios, feature lists, pricing tables, products, and more!
 Each widget features a variety of options for changing the background color, background image, display style and more!
 Use multiple of the same widgets, or as many different widgets as you like!

+Upgrade to [Organic Builder Widgets Pro](https://organicthemes.com/builder/ "Organic Builder Widgets Pro") for only **$39/yr** and receive **4 additional widgets** and many more options for existing widgets, including options for changing fonts, layouts, custom heights and widths, adding filterable portfolios, blog pagination, and much more!

 Organic Builder Widgets includes a new page template, that when applied, creates a new widget area on that page.
 This allows the WordPress customizer to be used as a page builder by adding widgets as content sections to any page using the "Organic Custom" page template.
 Drag and drop the widgets into your desired order, and the customizer will update in real-time to reflect your changes.
 Each widget includes basic styles and options, but will otherwise inherit styles from the active theme.